Export paging Enabled GridView data to CSV File using Asp.Net C# and VB

 ← PrevNext →

 While reviewing the comments in my blog, I came across a query from a reader who wanted to know if its possible to export data from a GridView control to a CSV file in Asp.Net.
 The answer is yes and its very simple.
-I’ll show you how to export data from paging enabled GridView to a CSV file using the StringBuilder class in Asp.Net C#.
+I’ll show you how to export data from paging enabled GridView to a CSV file using the StringBuilder class in Asp.Net using C#.
 The example here also has code for Visual Basic developers.

 Export data from Gridview control a CSV file in Asp.Net C#